Edvard Munch's travel chest

 Conservators at work

 The beautiful chest is stretched with painted canvas.
 The canvas clearly shows the ravage of time, indicating that the chest has been in extensive use.
 The paint is in many areas unstable and the canvas is torn and has numerous holes, particularly around the lock at the front.

 The chest also have several torn and partly loose paper labels.
 There is a risk that the labels will suffer more damage and that the loose paint flakes will fall off if they are not secured.

 Paper conservator Cosima Walter is currently working on the conservation of the chest.
 To attach the loose paint flakes she applies Funori with a tiny brush.
 Funori is an adhesive made from Japanese seaweed.
 The key component of the glue is a unique polysaccharide starch and it is used by conservators as a fixative, cleaning agent or light adhesive.
 The benefits are that it dries up matt and is reversible with water.

 The paper labels need to be softened before treatment; Cosima lightly moisten the paper before gluing it back to the canvas.
 The adhesive she is using is wheat starch.
 Tears in the labels are repaired with the same adhesive and thin Japanese paper.

 100 objects from Munchs home at Ekely will be exhibited in the new MUNCH

 Munch continued to travel to and around Germany in the years between 1910 and the late 1920s, and it has emerged that he possibly used chests like this to transport graphic works.

-The travel chest will be exhibited in one of the permanent exhibitions in the new museum in Bjørvika, a digital experience where a total of 100 objects from Munch’s home at Ekely will give a unique insight into the life of one of the world’s most famous artists.
+The travel chest will be exhibited in one of the permanent exhibitions in the new museum on Oslo's waterfront, an interactive experience where a total of 100 objects from Munch’s home at Ekely will give a unique insight into the life of one of the world’s most famous artists.